Puppies are wonderful gifts in our lives. They bring so much joy and adventure to every day.

 Even a house-trained puppy will have accidents occasionally because they are young and still learning to hold it.

 Puppies also often have accidents if they get too excited.
 You don’t want these rugs to get stained.

-You can put expensive rugs back down once your pup has had some time to grow up and grow out of accidents.
+You can put expensive rugs back down once your pup has had some time growing up and growing out of accidents.

-Get down on your stomach in each room and look around, this will help you to get a view of the room from your new friend’s perspective.
+Get down on your stomach in each room and look around; this will help you get a view of the room from your new friend’s perspective.